AbsorbingChaos/stacks101-com/content/stx-mining-faq/_index.md

 ### Using Mining-Bot

 **Do I have to use Daemon's Mining Bot to participate in STX Mining Challenge Part 1?**
 : No, however it is recommended.
+The Mining-Bot simplifies the process of running a node and analyzing the related data.
-: The Mining-Bot simplifies the process of running a node and analyzing the related data.
+: If you plan to use stacks-node independent of the Mining-Bot or require a CLI configuration, [there is a script]((/stx-mining-setup/#automated-cli-setup)) for automated setup on Ubuntu Server 20.04 that works with Windows WSL.

 -----